nickdyk/nickdyk/README.md

 ### Hey there!

-I'm working on Product at HYPE, the web3 super agency.
+I'm working on Product at Hype INFRA, the web3 super agency.

 <!--
 **nickdyk/nickdyk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.